South Carolina State House: Grounds

 The land around the South Carolina State House has changed dramatically since the construction of the first State House in Columbia in 1786.
-The grounds were not maniscured or designed and the public consistently commented upon the site as a disgrace to the state.
+The grounds were not manicured or designed and the public consistently commented upon the site as a disgrace to the state.
 With the erection of the current State House in the 1850s at the center of Main (Richardson) Street, the grounds were extended to Sumter Street to the east but remained an active construction site until after the Civil War and the burning of Columbia and the grounds.
 The state legislatures following Reconstruction were the first to make plans for the grounds' design.
 Landscape architect Edward Otto Schwagerl drew plans in 1878 for a picturesque plan of winding paths and drives to surround the building; it made no suggestions for the location or erection of monuments, was only partially executed, and was poorly maintained.
 Complaints about the grounds led the city's Civic Improvement League to design a plan for the grounds' improvement and expansion as part of a City Beautiful master plan for the city from Boston firm Kelsey & Guild in 1904, but it was never executed.
 Monuments were added to the grounds during this period with little consideration of their overall configuration or relationship to the building and the public continued to complain about the property's condition into the 1960s.

 The grounds also include the following monuments: